-XV.B.5.2.
-Communication materials from competent authorities targeted at healthcare professionals
+281 XV.B.5.2.
+Communication materials from competent authorities targeted at 282 healthcare professionals

-Competent authorities can issue safety communications targeting healthcare professionals directly.
+- 283 Competent authorities can issue safety communications targeting healthcare professionals directly.
 These are usually published on the website of the competent authority.
-These communications often complement other means for communicating a safety concern (e.g. a DHPC) and are issued around the same time.
-They contain the competent authority's recommendations and advice for risk minimisation for healthcare professionals, and provide relevant background information.
-Adequate links to further information can be included (e.g. links to the product information of the concerned medicinal product(s) and, whenever possible, prescription and dispensing systems).

-Safety communications from competent authorities should follow the principles identified above (see XV.B.2.) and should be issued when there is a need to take immediate action or change current practice in relation to a medicinal product (see XV.B.5.1.).Competent authorities should also consider existing public interest when issuing a safety communication.

-Competent authorities should make use of the most appropriate tools and channels described in this Section to maximise dissemination and accessibility of relevant information.
-This includes interaction with other organisations such as learned societies, local health authorities, patient and other healthcare organisations, as appropriate.
+These communications are 284 285 issued in parallel and often complement other means for communicating a safety concern (e.g. a DHPC) and are issued aroundt the same time.
+They contain the competent authority's 286 287 recommendations and advice for risk minimisation for healthcare professionals-in relation to the safety 288 concern, and provide relevant background information.
+Adequate links to further information can be 289 included (e.g. links to the product information of the concerned medicinal product(s) and, whenever 290 possible, prescription and dispensing systems). - Safety communications from competent authorities should follow the principles identified above (see XV.B.2.) and should be issued when there is a need to take immediate action or change current practice in relation to a medicinal product (see XV.B.5.1.).Competent authorities should also consider existing public interest when issuing a safety communication. - 295 Whenever possible and appropriate, it is advised that healthcare professionals are involved during the 296 preparation of the safety communication to ensure that the information the safety 297 communicationscontained deliver is useful and adapted to the target audience. - 298 Competent authorities should make use of the most appropriate tools and channels described in this 299 Section to maximise dissemination and accessibility of relevant information.
+This includes interaction 300 with other organisations such as learned societies, local health authorities, patient and other 301 healthcare organisations, as appropriate.

-XV.B.5.3.
+302 XV.B.5.23.
 Documents in lay language to patients and the general public

-Communication material in lay language (e.g. using a questions & answers format) helps patients and the general public to understand the scientific evidence and regulatory actions relating to a safety concern.
-It can also be an additional tool that healthcare professionals can use in their communication with patients.
-Lay language documents should contain the competent authority's recommendations and advice for risk minimisation for patients, and should be accompanied by relevant background information.

-Lay language documents should be useful to members of the public who have an interest in the subject but do not have a scientific or regulatory background.
-Reference should be made to other communication materials on the topic to direct readers to where they can find further information.

-For the dissemination and accessibility of lay language documents, the most appropriate tools and channels described in this Section should be used as appropriate.

-Whenever possible and appropriate, it is advised that patients are involved during the preparation of lay language documents to ensure that the information they deliver is useful and adapted to the target audience.
+- Communication material in lay language (e.g. using a questions & answers format) helps patients and the general public to understand the scientific evidence and regulatory actions relating to a safety concern.
+It can also also helpbe an additional tool that healthcare professionals can use in theirto communication-e-better with their-patients.
+Lay language documents should contain the competent authority's recommendations and advice for risk minimisation for patients- and healthcare professionals in relation to the safety concern, and should be accompanied by relevant background information. - Lay language documents are generallyshould be -useful to members of the public who have an interest in the subject but do not have a scientific or regulatory background.
+Reference should be made to other communication materials on the topic to direct readers to where they can find further information. - For the dissemination and accessibility of lay language documents, the most appropriate tools and channels described in this Section should be used as appropriate. - 315 Whenever possible and appropriate, it is advised that patients and healthcare professionals are - 316 involved during the preparation of lay language documents to ensure that the information they deliver - 317 is useful and adapted to the target audience.

-XV.B.5.4.
+318 XV.B.5.34.
 Press communication

-Press communication includes press releases and press briefings which are primarily intended for journalists.
+Press communication includes press releases and press briefings which are primarily intended forjournalists.